 At Alabama: 2002-03

 Mo Williams signed a two-year deal to return to the Cleveland Cavaliers in 2015.
-Williams was drafted in the second round by the Utah Jazz and signed the next year with the Milwaukee Bucks where he spent four years of his career before signing with the Cleveland Cavaliers in 2008.
-Last sesaon, he ranked third in the NBA in 3-point field goals made and fifth in free-throw percentage for the season while ranking second on the team in points per game and assists per game.
+Williams was drafted in the second round by the Utah Jazz and signed the next year with the Milwaukee Bucks, where he spent four years of his career before being traded to the Cleveland Cavaliers in 2008.
+During the 2008-09 season, Williams ranked third in the NBA in 3-point field goals made and fifth in free-throw percentage for the season while ranking second on the team in points per game and assists per game.
 Also during the 2008-09 season, Williams set his career-high for points in a game with 44 (vs. Phoenix Suns on Feb.
 11, 2009).
-He also made his first NBA All-Star team during the 2008-09 season along with teammate LeBron James.
+He made his first NBA All-Star team during the 2008-09 season, along with teammate LeBron James.
 In 2011, Williams was traded to the Los Angeles Clippers, where he averaged 15.2 points and 5.6 assists over the final 22 games of the season.
 Williams remained with the Clippers for the 2011-12 season before returning to Utah on June 29, 2012, after being traded by Los Angeles.
 Williams started and played in 46 games during the 2012-13 season, while averaging 12.9 points and 6.2 assists a game for the Jazz.
 He signed with the Portland Trail Blazers where he played in 74 contests and averaged 9.7 points, 4.3 assists and 24.8 minutes per game.
 Prior to the 2014-15 season the Minnesota Timberwolves signed him as a free agent.
 In 41 games for Minnesota, he averaged 12.2 points and 6.4 assists before being traded to the Charlotte Hornets.
 In Charlotte, Williams upped his average to 17.2 points per game to finish with 964 points, his best since the 2009-10 season with Cleveland.